NEONScience/NEON-Data-Skills/_posts/data-institutes/01-01-2016-capstone-project.md

  This includes:

  * Organize your project data, code and outputs.
- * Write your code in RMD so you can clearly document the steps.
+ * Write your code in a shareable format (RMD or Jupyter Notebooks) you can clearly document the steps.

-You will submit the code used to work with and process your data, via github.
+You will submit the code used to work with and process your data, via Github.
 Please consider:

 1. The organization of your working directory
 2. The structure, organization and documentation of your code.

-We encourage you to do all of your work in .Rmd files!
+We encourage you to do all of your work in Rmd or Jypyter Notebook files!

 ## Project Presentation

- You will present your project to the group on Saturday, 25 June 2016.
+ You will present your project to the group on Saturday.
- You might consider creating a presentation using RMD <a href="http://rmarkdown.rstudio.com/revealjs_presentation_format.html" target="_blank">Create reveal.js presentations using R and R Studio</a>.

 ## Thursday Afternoon - Get started

 On Thursday of the Institute, we will spend some time discussing projects and you will have time to figure out who you'd like to work with.
-Note: it is OK if you would rather work independently, however a goal of this institute is to practice efficient collaboration skills, so we encourage you to work in groups!
+Note: It is OK if you would rather work independently, however a goal of this Institute is to practice efficient collaboration skills, so we encourage you to work in groups!

 Let's get started:

 1. Figure out your group.
-2. Figure out what data you will need and how much time you will need / have.
+2. Figure out what data you will need and how much time you will need/have.
-3. Run your idea past one of the Data Institute faculty (Kyla, Naupaka, Leah, Tristan, Dave, etc)
+3. Run your idea past one of the Data Institute faculty.
 4. Get to work!